ml-archive/SerpentPerformanceComparison/README.md

 We're running those performance tests on CI too, so you can see the latest results on [Travis-CI](https://travis-ci.org/nodes-ios/SerpentPerformanceComparison).
 The times on Travis are different, but the general picture is the same.

-Here's a chart with the results fromt he tests ran on an iPhone 6S after a clean build on 22 February 2017.
+Here's a chart with the results from the tests ran on an iPhone 6S after a clean build on 22 February 2017.
 Lower is better.

 ![Results chart](chart.png)